terwanerik/Retini/README.md

 A super fast and simple retina (@2x, @3x) image converter.

 ## How to use?
-You can download the [prebuilt application from this link](https://github.com/terwanerik/Retini/raw/master/Retini.zip), or just download / fork the project and built it yourself.
+You can download the [prebuilt application from the releases](https://github.com/terwanerik/Retini/releases), or just download / fork the project and built it yourself.

 After you've got the app running, you can drag single files, multiple files and directories to convert @3x or @2x images.
-Dragging is allowed in the Retini window aswell as the App Icon in the Dock.
+Dragging is allowed in the Retini window as well as the App Icon in the Dock.

 ## How does it work?